 Details of the Hillwalkers’ Register

-The most popular Registers are those of the Two Thousand Foot Mountains of England and Wales and the Wainwrights.
-Yearly “Tables of Progress” are published in the HR Annual Report for some Registers (e.g. the Deweys) that show relatively little annual progress.
-A Table of Progress contains data on the number of summits in a list of hills so far climbed by each hillwalker who is actively collecting these hills.
+In the HR Annual Report, details of new entrants to each register during the year are published.
+(It is no longer practical to publish the full list of over 1,400 entries each year, but these can be found on the LDWA Hillwalkers' Register website.)
+The most popular registers are those of the 2,000ft Mountains of England & Wales, the Wainwrights, and the Outlying Fells.
+Yearly “Tables of Progress” are published in the Report for some Registers (e.g. the Deweys).
+A Table of Progress contains data on the number of summits in a list of hills so far climbed by each hillwalker who is actively collecting these hills, and can act as a spur to greater activity!

 Important Note Regarding Access